 - Don't want a watch?
 Try out best waterproof fitness tracker guide

 With each generation, the Apple Watch becomes a more serious fitness device.
-Along with its updated running and heart rate skills, the combined new Apple Watch 3 and watchOS 4 now has much improved swimming smarts.
+Along with its updated heart rate skills, the combination of Apple Watch 5 and watchOS 6 has improved swimming smarts.

-Apple’s latest swim-carnation offers a range of features for pool and open water swimming (using the Watch’s built-in GPS).
-That includes auto stroke detection, automatic sets and detailed splits that you can filter for 25m, 50m and 100m all in the Workout app.
+Built for both pool and open water swimming like the Apple Watch 4, the Watch 5 boasts auto stroke detection, automatic sets and detailed splits that you can filter for 25m, 50m and 100m all in the Workout app.

 Best option for swim-fitness on a budget